-Australian Wool Innovation Limited is a not-for-profit company that invests in research and development and marketing along the global supply chain for wool, to enhance the profitability, international competitiveness, sustainability and demand for Australia wool.
-Australian Wool Innovation Limited is the owner of The Woolmark Company Pty Ltd and its subsidiaries.
+AWI is a not-for-profit company that invests in research, development and marketing along the global supply chain for wool to enhance the profitability, international competitiveness, sustainability and demand for Australian wool.
+AWI is the owner of The Woolmark Company Pty Ltd and its subsidiaries.

-Our EU representative for privacy is Woolmark International Pty Ltd, incorporated in England and Wales under Registration No. 3388909.
+For the purposes of applicable EU privacy laws, our EU representative for privacy is Woolmark International Pty Ltd, incorporated in England and Wales under Registration No. 3388909.
 Registered Office: 100 New Bridge Street, London EC4V 6JA, England.
 Phone: +44 207 845 5888.
 Email: firstname.lastname@example.org

 By providing your personal information you enable AWI (and where applicable its contractors) to provide you with services, information and content.
 You do not have to provide your personal information to us but, if you do not provide the information requested, we may not be able to provide you with the services, information or content you have requested.

 We do not knowingly collect personal information relating to children unless expressly stated.

 The list above is not exhaustive, and in certain instances, we may need to collect your additional data for the purposes advised at the time.

 We generally collect personal information if you choose to provide your details through our various global channels which we own, operate, manage or control including but not necessarily limited to websites, social media sites, apps and e-commerce platforms (Channels).
 We may also collect personal information from you in person (for example when you attend our trade shows, seminars, events, meetings or otherwise liaise with our employees).